meveo-org/meveo/meveo-admin/ejbs/src/main/java/org/meveo/service/notification/README.md

 it will receive message triggered by the notification that match the filter in the form `{"id":<id>,"name":<notificationCode>,"data":<message>"}` all messages sent by the client are broadcasted to the other users connected to the notification by websocket if their filter match on the context with "PUBLICATION_MESSAGE" being the message sent and "PUBLICATION_AUTHOR" set to the username of the sender.

+ The filterEl has a context containing the following variables:

+ - event : the object or event triggering the notification
+ - all parameters of the notifications

+## Script notifications

+Notification executes a script in SYNCHRONOUS mode.
+Script must implement org.meveo.script.ScriptInterface.
+All init(), execute() and finalize() methods are called

+The following variables are available to the script methods:

+* parameters defined in Script parameters field indicating parameter name and value.
+Script parameter value is an EL expression with an event object, described in a section above, exposed as variable "event" and bean manager exposed as "manager" variable.

+Note: notification can be used to handle inbound requests, as script is executed and notification history is created SYNCHRONOUSLY from firing an event.

+## Webhooks

+Notification that calls a web URL in ASYNCHRONOUS mode.
+Headers and request parameters can be set indicating header or a request parameter name and a value.
+Header or a request parameter value is an EL expression with an event object, described in a section above, exposed as variable "event".
+Values are encoded in UTF-8.

+If username is set and not “Authorization”  header has been set, then username and password are used to create an HTTP Basic authentication “Authorization” header.

+A script can be executed AFTER a successful call to a web url (http response code 200).
+Script must implement org.meveo.script.ScriptInterface.execute() method.

+The following variables are available to the script methods:

+* parameters defined in Script parameters field indicating parameter name and value.
+Script parameter value is an EL expression with an event object, described in a section above, exposed as variable "event".
+Web call response is exposed as variable "result" in both EL expression and script execution context. web call response is available as variable "result"

+To limit the number of notification created in some time period, a counter (of type notification) can be associated to the notification.

+Note: script is executed ASYNCHRONOUSLY from firing an event.

+## Email notifications

+Notification sends an email in ASYNCHRONOUS mode.
+Most fields (subject, html body, text body, emailToEL) are EL expressions with an event object, described in a section above, exposed as variable "event".

+Notification executes a script in SYNCHRONOUS mode BEFORE the email is send.
+Script must implement org.meveo.script.ScriptInterface.
+All init(), execute() and finalize() methods are called.

+The following variables are available to the script methods:

+* parameters defined in Script parameters field indicating parameter name and value.
+Script parameter value is an EL expression with an event object, described in a section above, exposed as variable "event" and bean manager exposed as "manager" variable.

+To limit the number of notification created in some time period, a counter (of type notification) can be associated to the notification.

+## Job triggers

+Notifications that launch a job in ASYNCHRONOUS mode.

+Notification executes a script in SYNCHRONOUS mode BEFORE the job is launched.
+Script must implement org.meveo.script.ScriptInterface.
+All init(), execute() and finalize() methods are called.

+The following variables are available to the script methods:

+* parameters defined in Script parameters field indicating parameter name and value.
+Script parameter value is an EL expression with an event object, described in a section above, exposed as variable "event" and bean manager exposed as "manager" variable.

+## Inbound requests

+Notifications with event type filter as "Inbound request" handle any request made to "/inbound/..." path of Opencell application similarly to an event and handeled further by notification.

+Inbound request returns http response code 404 if no notification was matched.

+Inbound request considers to be processed and returns http response code of 200 if some notification was matched.

+InboundRequest type object is created from request information and is passed to a notification as event object.
+The following information is filled from JAVA Http servlet request object.
+For more details see http://docs.oracle.com/javaee/6/api/javax/servlet/http/HttpServletRequest.html.

+* content length - the length, in bytes, of the request body and made available by the input stream, or -1 if the length is not known
+* content type - the MIME type of the body of the request, or null if the type is not known
+* parameters - a map of request parameters.
+Multi-value parameter values are concatenated with "|" symbol.
+* protocol - the name and version of the protocol the request uses in the form protocol/majorVersion.minorVersion, for example, HTTP/1.1
+* scheme - the name of the scheme used to make this request, for example http or https
+* remote address - the Internet Protocol (IP) address of the client or last proxy that sent the request.
+* remote port - the Internet Protocol (IP) source port of the client or last proxy that sent the request
+* body - request body
+* method - http method with which this request was made, for example, GET, POST, or PUT
+* authentication type -  the name of the authentication scheme used
+* cookies - a map of cookies send with request
+* headers - a map of headers present in request
+* path info - any extra path information associated with the URL the client sent when it made this request.
+The extra path information follows the servlet path but precedes the query string and will start with a "/" character.
+* request URI -  the part of this request's URL from the protocol name up to the query string in the first line of the HTTP request

+The inbound request's response (part of http response code 200) can be enriched with the following information IF InboundRequest type object was exposed entirely as a script parameter:

+* response encoding - defaults to request character encoding value
+* response cookies - a map of additional cookies to return with response
+* response headers - a map of headers to return in response
+* response body - content to send as response body

+Note: Inbound request processing is available with Script type notifications ONLY.